Third Party Injury Claims

 - Motor vehicle accidents – Accidents involving forklifts, pallet movers, scissor lifts and even work cars and trucks are common causes of work injuries.
 A worker hurt in a motor vehicle accident may hold the driver liable through a third-party injury claim.

 - Objects falling onto workers – In new construction, floors, walls and other structures can collapse and injure workers.
-Those responsible for these structures, including architects or engineers, may be accountable for the structure’s failure.
+Those responsible for these structures, including architects or engineers, may be held accountable for the structure’s failure.

 Who Can Be Sued in a Third-Party Injury Claim?

 If your workplace injury was caused by the negligence of a party other than your employer or a co-worker, you may have a right to sue that person or entity in a third-party injury claim.
-A third party involved in a workplace injury might include a:- Manufacturer or distributor of faulty or defective tools or equipment

 - Subcontractor on a worksite who neglected safety procedures